Ultimate Secrets of Shortcode Texting You Must Know

 They are professional

-Anyone can rent a 10-digit long code for text message marketing.
+Anyone can rent a 10-digit long code for sms marketing messages.

-Renting a short code requires an approval process, and needs you to get an opt-in from the audience you are contacting.
-That makes messages from a short code more trustworthy for the receiver.
+Renting a new short code requires an approval process, and needs you to get an opt-in from the audience you are contacting.
+That makes receiving message from a short code more trustworthy for the receiver.

 Speedier message delivery

-Using a short code for mass texting, allows you to send 100 texts per second.
-Long codes on the other hand are limited to 1 text per second.
+Using a short codes for mass texting numbers, allows you to send SMS 100 per second.
+Long codes on the other hand are limited to 1 text messages per second.

-If you want to rent a short code that is unique to your campaigns, you will want to get a dedicated short code.
+If you want to rent a short codes that is unique to your campaigns, you will want to get a dedicated short codes.

 These short codes range in price between 500$-1000$ a month.